 Santa Cruz-VVI, Bolivia

-Discussions are currently underway about acquiring the A320neo’s larger capacity and longer range sibling, the Airbus A321neo and/or Airbus A321XLR, to the company’s fleet.
-The A321neos share nearly full interoperability with the A320neo and be used to serve busier routes, and possibly to add more northerly destinations such as Toronto-YYZ, Vancouver-YVR and Seattle-SEA.
+Discussions are currently underway about acquiring the A320neo’s larger capacity and longer range sibling, the Airbus A321neo and/or Airbus A321LR.
+The A321neos share flight crew interoperability with the A320neo and could be used to fly on busier routes, and possibly add more northerly destinations such as Toronto-YYZ, Vancouver-YVR and Seattle-SEA.
 So far SAETA has not placed any firm orders for the A321, however.

 Antonio Avilés, now aged 72, continues to run SAETA as its CEO, but has announced plans to retire by the end of 2024.
-A new CEO has not been officially selected as of yet, but the company’s current COO, Eduardo Govea (b 1952) has been tipped by nearly everyone to be the successor.
+A new CEO has not been officially selected as of yet, but the company’s current COO, Eduardo Govea (b 1952) has been tipped by nearly everyone to be the selected successor.
 Mr Govea worked for the original version of SAETA back in the 1990s as a first officer flying the company’s Boeing 727s.
-He was then rehired in 2002 to fly Airbus A320s, then eventually entered the C suite in 2012 and became COO in 2020.
+He was then rehired in 2002 to fly Airbus A320s, and eventually entered the C suite in 2012 to become COO in 2020.
 Formal selection of the new CEO is expected soon.

 Destinations